anushadatar/rust-tcp-compression-demo/README.md

 being said, it would be perfectly reasonable to write a set of functions that directly modify the input buffer instead and provide a similar API-level user experience.
-One way I could have made this easier would have been to investigate how to automatically serialize the structure into bytes rather than by using a `to_bytes` function here.
+One way I could have made this easier would have been to investigate how to automatically serialize the structure into bytes rather than by using a `to_bytes` function and manually handling this functionality.
 ### Assumptions
-This implementation relies on many assumptions about the user, the workflow they employ, and the
+This implementation relies on many assumptions about the user and the workflow they employ.
 - The input message is somewhat well-formed, or if it is malformed it is because the message is completely invalid.
 For example, this implementation is not currently robust to if an input message has been shifted over by a bit.